SpellholdStudios/ReadmeTemplate/README.md

 *When installing or un-installing, **do not close the Console window** by clicking on the **X** button!
 Instead, press the **Enter** key whenever instructed to do so.*

 *__Disable any antivirus__ or other memory-resident software before installing this or any other mod.
-Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.*
+Some (particularly Avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.*

 ##